-Your skin may be more sensitive to sun and you may find you burn more easily whilst you are taking hydroxycarbamide.
-You may need to protect your skin by avoiding exposure to the sun, using sunscreen with UV filters and wearing protective clothing and a hat.
+Your skin may be more sensitive to sun whilst you are taking hydroxycarbamide.
+You may need to protect your skin by avoiding exposure to the sun, using sunscreen and wearing protective clothing and a hat.

 Can I have vaccinations such as the flu jab while taking hydroxycarbamide?